-Paragraphs of static description are kind of too big to ask readers of today, and many writers fail because they refuse to adapt to this change.
+Paragraphs of static descriptions are kind of too big to ask readers of today, and many writers fail because they refuse to adapt to this change.

 There are dozens of different voices that a writer should refine throughout his career, including all the writing voices that must be implemented to promote himself effectively as a writer.

-There is a skill to write sales copies, a skill to writing email sequences, an art to writing posts on social networks that can leave an impact on a reader in three or four sentences.
+Online writers need the skill to write sales copies, the skill of writing email sequences, an art to writing posts on social networks that can leave an impact on a reader in three or four sentences.
 There is an art to write articles that subtly promote your work, an art to write e-books that readers will want to download.
-And the reason why it’s so vital to nurture these business-focused voices is that you’re either going to learn how to do it yourself, or you’re going to have to hire someone (like Joseph) to do it for you.
+And the reason why it’s so vital to nurture these business-focused voices is that you’re either going to learn how to do it yourself, or you’re going to have to hire someone (like in upwork) to do it for you.